hussain0613/DrivingUnlimited/README.md

 Design Flaws:

+Laguage used: C/C++
+Library for gui: iGraphics(based on opengl and glut)

 ..
 to run the project simlply run the exe file. and for any in game instructions/help/button functions press F1 or navigate to help page or read the intruction_new.txt